jamesquinlan/Intro-Database-SQL/lectures/datamodel.md

 __Surrogate key__ is a column made by an arbitrary assignment of a key to a row.
 Mostly, a surrogate key is an auto-incremented integer that has no connection to the data and is void of meaning.
 For example, a __natural key_ for products is the `UPC` since it is unique to each product and each product has (or should have) a UPC.
 (Another example of a *natural key* is a social security number of individuals).
 However, it is possible for the UPC to change or become obsolete.
 A generic (surrogate) key is often a better choice.
 Google 'natural key vs. surrogate key', there is much discussion and debate on which is better and why.

+__Foreign Key__ of one relation is a primary key in another.
+Foreign keys are used to represent relationships between the relations.
+In our case, there is a Manufacturers table which has `manufacturer_id` as its primary key, but is a foreign key in the `Products` table which is used to connected (or relate) the two tables.

+---
+### Functional Dependencies

+A __functional dependency__ is a form expression of a relationship between objects.
+For example, `TotalCost = Quantity x Unit Cost`.
+Therefore, (Quantity, Unit Cost) --> TotalCost.
+That is, the quantity and unit cost DETERMINE the total cost.
+The arrow --> can be read "determines".
+Consider objects of different color, shape and weight.
+If a yellow object is round and weighs 5lbs, a blue object is round and weigh 6 lbs, and a red object is cubic and weighs 5 lbs, THEN the object's color DETERMINES the weight and shape.  `color` is a candidate key.

+### Relational Modeling
+The basic steps are:
+1. Identify entities
+2. Subdivide (further) objects within entities
+3. Select primary key (composite key)
+4. Determine